thomashirtz/awesome-chinese-learning/README.md

 ## Text Resources

 ### [Zhihu](https://www.zhihu.com/hot)
 Website similar to Quora, where all the new trends are discussed, questions are asked, ...
+It seems a great way to know the latest trends.

 ### [Toutiao](https://www.toutiao.com)
 Most popular news aggregator in China.
+That can be nice to hear the latest events in China.

 ### [Weibo](https://weibo.com)
 The chinese twitter.
+Also a great way to discover the current trends.
+However, in contrary to Zhihu, you need to know some accounts to follow, and it can be daunting to find nice feeds in the beginning, especially without a deep Chinese understanding.
+I therefore never really hooked up to that platform.

 ## Audio Resources

 ### AudioBooks and Podcasts

 #### [Ximalaya (喜马拉雅)](https://www.ximalaya.com/)
+A lot of free ebooks, podcast and else.
+It is one of the most popular application of this genre.
+I mainly used this one in the past.

 #### [Lanren Tingshu (懒人听书)](https://www.lrts.me/)
 #### [QQ Dushu (QQ读书)](https://book.qq.com/)
 #### [Weixin Dushu (微信读书)](https://weread.qq.com/)

 Most of the books present in the websites/applications (even behind paywalls) that has just been listed are not accessible outside of China.
+I tried to subscribe to most of them and couldn't have access to the popular book from France (I did try using the VPN of my school to pretend that I was in China and it didn't work either).

 ### Music
 #### [NetEase Cloud Music (网易云音乐)](https://www.ximalaya.com/)